josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 This one root component is usually called `AppComponent` and is in the root module's `bootstrap` array.

-In a situation where you want to bootstrap a component based on an API response, or you want to mount the `AppComponent` in a different DOM node that doesn't match the component selector, please refer to `ApplicationRef.bootstrap()` documentation.
+In a situation where you want to bootstrap a component based on an API response, or you want to mount the `AppComponent` in a different DOM node that does not match the component selector, please refer to `ApplicationRef.bootstrap()` documentation.

 ## More about Angular Modules

-For more on NgModules you're likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).
+For more on NgModules you are likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).

 <!-- links -->